|

 Not all good compound words are formed from words which, linked

-together, convey the meaning of the compound; some contribute to the
+together, hint at the meaning of the compound; some contribute to the

 language by adding color.
 E.g. cocktail, daredevil, eavesdrop,